IanWhitney/connect_idea/slides.md

 - If I add a new row to the database, it appears in Kafka

+- If I update a row in the database, the change appears in Kafka

 - Now we want to use a Sink to move this data in to hoteldev

 - Here's our Sink configuration file